ioer-dresden/carto-lab-docker/README.md

 # Carto-Lab - A JupyterLab Docker Container for Open Source Cartography

 This repository is a [Docker]-project, that starts an instance of [JupyterLab].
+It comes with a python environment (`worker_env`) that contains the most important packages for Python Open Source Cartography.

-It is supposed to be utilized together with [rawdb] and [hlldb] databases.
+The container is compatible with [rawdb] and [hlldb] databases.
 You can also download/clone and run [all of these services as a bundle][lbsn-ctl].

 [Docker]: https:/www.docker.com